mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md

   1. [-Wdouble-promotion](https://gist.github.com/quantumsteve/38c7be4a5606edecb223) (GCC only)
   1. [-Wfloat-equal](https://gist.github.com/quantumsteve/05b55c0743030b8c439d) (GCC and clang)
     1. create a common `almost_equals` function in Kernel [see this](http://en.cppreference.com/w/cpp/types/numeric_limits/epsilon).
+1. Since all of our compilers support `= delete`, we should use that directly and remove [ClassMacros.h](https://github.com/mantidproject/mantid/blob/master/Framework/Kernel/inc/MantidKernel/ClassMacros.h)

 Converted to actual tickets during a release
 --------------------------------------------